Post-Quantum File Encryption

 Recipient Device

 All cryptographic operations are performed client-side using WebCrypto API and WebAssembly implementations of ML-KEM-1024.
+Quantum entropy is sourced from QRNG open API compliant providers (Qrypt, Quantinuum, ID Quantique), then mixed with local entropy via HKDF-SHA256 for resilient key derivation.
 The server maintains no decryption capability and stores only encrypted ciphertext.

 Operational Workflow

-QuantumGuard follows a three-step process for quantum-resistant file protection.
+QuantumGuard follows a three-step process combining QRNG entropy seeding with post-quantum encryption for quantum-safe file protection.

 File Encryption

-Each file is encrypted using AES-256-GCM with a randomly generated data encryption key (DEK).
-The DEK is then encapsulated using the user's ML-KEM public key.
-Encrypted file and encapsulated DEK are uploaded.
+Each file is encrypted using AES-256-GCM with a DEK (data encryption key) derived from quantum entropy.
+The DEK is then encapsulated using the user's ML-KEM-1024 public key.
+Encrypted file and encapsulated DEK are uploaded to QuantumGuard server.

 Secure Sharing

-To share a document, the DEK is re-encapsulated using the recipient's ML-KEM public key.
-Recipients use their private key to decapsulate the DEK and decrypt the file.
-Server never accesses plaintext.
+To share with a recipient, the DEK is re-encapsulated using the recipient's ML-KEM public key.
+Recipients use their private key (via WebCrypto) to decapsulate the DEK and decrypt the file.
+Server never accesses plaintext or key material.

 Standards and Compliance Status